Best Moving Company in Beaufort, SC

 (843) 626-0211

 Anna Claire Miller is the Service Journalism Reporter for The Island Packet.
-She has experience in magazine writing, non-profit communications and city government.
-Originally from Georgia, Anna Claire studied journalism, legal studies and English at High Point University, where she graduated in 2024.
-For tips and story ideas, email [email protected] or call (843) 626-0211.
+Originally from Georgia, she has experience in magazine writing, non-profit communications and city government.
+Anna Claire has a bachelor’s degree in journalism, legal studies and English from High Point University.

 Disclaimer: